jgrand-gh/ai-battle-arena/README.md

 ## Features

 - Run simulated battles between AI contestants using Google Gemini
-- Modular contestant system for easy addition of new AI agents (eventually)
+- Modular contestant system for easy addition of new AI agents
 - Configurable battle rounds and rules
 - Command-line interface for running and observing battles